cameronhunter/generator-alexa-skill/README.md

 npm run prepublish
 ```

-This creates `dist/alexa-skill-<skill-name>.js`, copy and paste the contents of the file into your AWS Lambda function.
-The script exports a single handler called `<skill-name>`, this is the handler name you configure your AWS Lambda function to use.
+This creates `dist/package.zip` exposing a single handler called `index.handler`, which you can upload to AWS Lambda.

 ## License